What PHP does

-The merger valued MedicX at £393mln in total and created a company worth nearly £1.5bn in total, with PHP shareholders owning 69% of the enlarged company.
+The merger valued MedicX at £393mln in total with PHP shareholders owning 69% of the enlarged company.

-While the MedicX merger gives a big boost to the company’s portfolio, PHP has continued to acquire medical centres on a regular basis, expanding in both the United Kingdom and Ireland.
+While the MedicX merger gave a big boost to the company’s portfolio, PHP has continued to acquire medical centres on a regular basis, expanding in both the United Kingdom and Ireland.

-The firm hiked its annual dividend by 2.9% to 5.4p, giving a yield of 4.6% based on it's then share price of 117p.
+The firm hiked its annual dividend by 2.9% to 5.4p, giving a yield of 4% based on the current share price 134p.

 PHP said strong demand for healthcare properties was continuing to push asset prices higher, and it played down Brexit uncertainties.

-Analysts at Peel Hunt have a 140p price target on PHP shares, offering around 10% upside potential to the current 128p share price.
+Analysts at Peel Hunt have a 140p price target on PHP shares.

 Reiterating a ‘buy’ rating, in a note to clients published following the completion of the all-share merger with MedicX, they said: “The enlarged vehicle now delivers a very durable income proposition underpinned by a Government covenant and sector-leading income efficiency.”